 Lake Michigan Credit Union FAQHere are answers to some of the commonly asked questions about Lake Michigan Credit Union.

-- Is Lake Michigan Credit Union FDIC-insured?
+- What is Lake Michigan Credit Union's routing number?

 - Does Lake Michigan Credit Union use Zelle?

 Rates are subject to change.
-Information on accounts is accurate as of Dec.
-8, 2020.
+Information on accounts is accurate as of Apr.
+26, 2022.